sblanck/smagexp/README.md

 ### Rna-seq meta analysis
 The RNA-seq data meta-analysis tool relies on DESeq2 results.

-The  outputs a Venn diagram and the same indicators as in the microarray meta-analysis tool for both Fisher and inverse normal p-values combinations.
+It outputs a Venn diagram and the same indicators as in the microarray meta-analysis tool for both Fisher and inverse normal p-values combinations.
 It also generates a text file containing summarization of the results of each single analysis and meta-analysis.
 Potential conflicts between single analyses are indicated by zero values in the "signFC" column.

 ![Example of RNA-seq data meta-analysis plots](https://raw.githubusercontent.com/sblanck/smagexp/master/images/metaRNAseq_results.png)